 Newsflash!
 Employers Beware: You Can’t Touch This, at least not without a written release

-Authors: John W. Campbell, Alex W. Norlander, Savannah R. Rountree
+Authors: John W. Campbell, Esquire, Alex W. Norlander, Esquire & Savannah R. Rountree

 Does your company collect biometric data?
 Biometric data includes retina or iris scans, fingerprints, voiceprints, or scans of hand or face geometry.
 As companies begin to employ the use of biometric data of their employees (including on company-owned devices), it becomes necessary to create policies around the retention, storage, and disclosure of such data.
 Our firm has recently been engaged in creating several such policies.
 With the Biometric Information Privacy Act (“BIPA”) in place, Illinois is one of three states that has passed a law governing the collection, use, disclosure, or destruction of biometric information.
 This type of legislation is on the rise with other states currently considering proposals.

 Quickly, BIPA was introduced in 2008 and has some of the strictest requirements of any biometric data law.
 Before an employer can collect biometric data from an employee under BIPA, they must provide written notice to each employee that includes the reason for the collection and the length of time that the employer will use or retain the information.
 The employer must also receive the employee’s signed written release and develop a publicly available policy that includes a retention schedule and destruction procedures.
 Employers must protect biometric data in the same way that other confidential information is protected, and BIPA further prohibits selling, leasing, or otherwise profiting from the biometric data.
 Disclosure of such information is prohibited, except in certain limited situations.